Is It Time for a Career Move? Understanding the Difference Between Comfort and Complacency

 Recognizing the difference between feeling comfortable in your career and being complacent is crucial to being in control of your career and your confidence.
 It’s the starting point of making better, more intentional career decisions based on your definition of success.
 Complacency can limit your opportunities for growth and advancement.
 If you're not willing to take risks or try new things because you are bored or utterly apathetic, you may find yourself stuck in the same job for years and years without any real progression.

 I’ve worked with very successful clients who have crawled their way out of this pit of regret, guilt, and shame.
-It wasn’t easy and for many of them required seeking professional mental health/therapy support well before beginning the coaching process toward their next career move.
+It wasn’t easy.
+And for many, it required seeking professional mental health/therapy support well before beginning the coaching process toward their next career move.
 There are psychological effects of hating your job.
 Living with career complacency will negatively impact your mental health and can even spill over into your personal life.

 By understanding where you are on the spectrum and taking the necessary steps to move forward, you can achieve your career goals and find work you’re actually excited about.
 Here are some reasons why it's important to recognize the difference between career comfort and complacency: